fastify/fastify/CONTRIBUTING.md

 ## Plugins

-The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with few adjustments:
+The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with a few adjustments:

-1. A release can be published by any member.
+1. Any member can publish a release.
 1. The plugin version must follow the [semver](https://semver.org/) specification.
 1. The Node.js compatibility must match with the Fastify's master branch.
 1. The new release must have the changelog information stored in the GitHub release.
      For this scope we suggest to adopt a tool like [`releasify`](https://github.com/fastify/releasify) to archive this.
-1. PR opened by bots (like Greenkeeper) can be merged if the CI is green and the Node.js versions supported are the same of the plugin.
+1. PR opened by bots (like Dependabot) can be merged if the CI is green and the Node.js versions supported are the same of the plugin.

 ## Changes to this arrangement